 Each head has different qualities, for example the short head is more robust in comparison to the long head of biceps.
 It originates at the chest wall, and it plays a significant role in the proper functioning of the biceps muscle.

 The long head forms around the top of the shoulder (glenoid) from a long tendon that is attached to the socket.
 It can be seen running through the shoulder and out to the upper arm, before joining with the short head of biceps in an area known as the muscle belly.
 The long head of biceps is not essential for proper shoulder function except for people who are required to participate in heavy lifting, repetitive actions and overhead lifting on a regular basis.

-The long head of biceps tendon is prone to biceps tendonitis and instability.
+The long head of the biceps tendon is prone to biceps tendonitis and instability.
 Tendonitis is usually characterised by anterior shoulder pain, which may radiate down the biceps muscle.
 Rotator cuff tendonitis is often seen in conjunction with biceps tendonitis.

 In around 5% of cases, the condition can be labelled primary (e.g. bicipital groove inflammation observed with no further associated shoulder pathology).
 More commonly, it can be labelled secondary to another shoulder pathology (for example a rotator cuff tear) which has caused the tendon to become frayed and damaged, resulting in inflammation and pain.

 When the bicepital pulley and subsequent subluxation of the tendon is disrupted, bicepital instability occurs.
 Eventually, the tendon will become dislocated and retreat into the subscapularis muscle (also known as anterior rotator cuff muscle).
 In the process, the subscapularis muscle can become damaged.
 Symptoms of biceptal instability are much the same as those for bicipital tendonitis, but in many cases there is a signature clicking sound which occurs when the tendon subluxes or dislocates, and this can be quite painful.